beitmenotyou-com/OmniSocial-ProtocolKit/docs/api-gateway.md

              └─> /v1/feed    ─┬─> Aggregated Protocol Feeds
 ```

-Each endpoint exposes a clear contract using OpenAPI and routes internally to the correct plugin module under `/protocols`.
+Each endpoint exposes a clear OpenAPI contract and routes internally to the correct plugin module under `/protocols`.

 ---